bartchr808/Quantopian_Pairs_Trader/README.md

 -->

 ## Issues/Next Steps
+* Reduce the drawdown and beta and get the leveraging under control.
 * Quantopian has deprecated version of Statsmodels python library which doesn't have the KPSS test available.
 I'll need to manually add it myself.
 * Look into cleaning up how I'm currently returning a completely new pair object in `process_pair` and replacing the old pair in the for-loop in `my_handle_data`.
 * Haven't looked at using Kalman filters for determining hedge ratios.
 Not sure if I need to or if the way I did it sufficient.
-* Need to look into how Quantopian's `order_target_percent` function works when I have several different pairs and not one or two (e.g. will the first opening order take up my entire portfolio?)
+* Need to look into how Quantopian's `order_target_percent` function works when I have several different pairs and not one or two (e.g. will the first opening order take up my entire portfolio?) .